How to Vote This November

 This year’s national election – like most in our time – feels both contentious and momentous.
 Some Christians are firmly convicted and convinced about who to vote for; while others are so turned off, they have checked out of the whole political scene.
 Still others have stayed informed but feel unsure how to vote because no candidate seems right.

 How should Christians be engaged in politics and this year’s election?
 We may not agree on who to vote for, but we can find unity in how to vote.
-If you were looking for candidate recommendations, you won’t find them here – but what you will find are six biblical principles and about our calling as Christians engaged in the world.
+If you were looking for candidate recommendations, you won’t find them here – but what you will find are six biblical principles about our calling as Christians engaged in the world.

 1- Vote with Prayer

 We are new creatures in Christ and citizens of a heavenly kingdom.
 Yet, God has sent us out into the world and called us to live for him on this earth.
 This includes praying for our government, laws, officials, and elections.
 We need to be diligent that “supplications, prayers, intercessions, and thanksgivings be made for all people, for kings and all who are in high positions, that we may lead a peaceful and quiet life, godly and dignified in every way” (1 Tim.
 2:1-2).
-This means we pray for our current government officials and those running for office: president, vice-president, cabinet, senators, congress, governors, state and local officials.
+This means we pray for our current government officials and those running for office: president, vice-president, cabinet, senators, congress, governors, state, and local officials.
 We pray for our leaders to put faith in Christ and lead with the wisdom of God.
 We pray for God’s people to be active and engaged in the government and political process.
 And we pray for a fair and peaceful election process.

 2- Vote with Purpose